-Incidents reported to RHS Protection or a Campus Security Authority (CSA) that fall into one of the required reporting classifications will be disclosed as a statistic in the Annual Campus Safety and Security Report published by the College.
-Crimes or incidents that are documented in this report include, but are not limited to, all Uniform Crime Report (UCR) Part 1 Criminal Offenses (in hierarchical order) and incidents defined by the Department of Education.
-The statistics in this report are published in accordance with the standards and guidelines used by the Federal Bureau of Investigations Uniform Crime Reporting Handbook, relevant federal law, and the guidelines as set forth by the Department of Education.
+Incidents reported to Riverside Protection or a Campus Security Authority (CSA) that fall into one of the required reporting classifications will be disclosed as a statistic in the Annual Campus Safety and Security Report published by the College.
+Crimes or incidents that are documented in this report include, but are not

 Each year, an email notification is sent to all enrolled students with information on accessing the Annual Campus Safety and Security Report.
 Faculty and staff receive similar notifications.
 Posters are located in all buildings on campus with directions on where the Report can be located.
-Print copies of the report may be obtained from the Student Services Department on the Newport News campus, Bldg.
+Print copies of the report may be obtained from the Student Services Department, Bldg.
 316, 1st floor.